Police Matthu Dada

-Police Matthu Dada is a 1991 Indian Kannada-language action film, directed by Thulasi-Shyam and produced by R. F. Manik Chand and K. Nithyanand.
+Police Matthu Dada is a 1991 Indian action film, directed by Thulasi-Shyam and produced by R. F. Manik Chand and K. Nithyanand.
 The film stars Vishnuvardhan, Sangeeta Bijlani, Roopa Ganguly and Srinath.
 The film has musical score by Bappi Lahiri.
-The film was simultaneously made in Hindi as Inspector Dhanush with slightly different supporting cast.
-While the Kannada version made fair buck, the Hindi version was a major dud at box office.
+The film was simultaneously made in Kannada and Hindi, with the latter version titled Inspector Dhanush with a slightly different supporting cast.